rcghpge/version-cv/README.md

 ---

-## 🛡️ Security & Auditing
+## 🛡️ Security Note

-This repository emphasizes security and reproducibility, especially for research workflows.
-While not intended for production deployment without further hardening, the following tools and workflows are integrated to improve code quality and security posture:
+This repository is intended for **academic and industry research**, prototyping, and open source research and development.
+Security reviews and reproducibility audits are welcomed through GitHub Issues and Pull Requests.

 ### Bandit